AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 ### The Beginning of Work for Node js

-Examples can be taken from the site [Amazone](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.NodeJs.html).
+Examples can be taken from the site [Amazon](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.NodeJs.html).

->It should be noted that great importance is attached to keys in working with this database.
+> It should be noted that great importance is attached to keys in working with this database.
 Almost all requests must contain explicitly specified keys for performing operations.
 Otherwise, you must use Scan.
->>When formulating queries of various kinds, the conditions for key and non-key terms are set separately.
+>> When formulating queries of various kinds, the conditions for key and non-key terms are set separately.

 ### SDK
-For convenient work with DynamoDB, you should pay attention not to sdk [AWS.DynamoDB](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html), but on [AWS.DynamoDB.DocumentClient](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
+For convenient work with DynamoDB, you should pay attention not to SDK [AWS.DynamoDB](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html), but on [AWS.DynamoDB.DocumentClient](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
 That allows not to use the cumbersome structure of the description of data types in the code.
 JavaScript objects are automatically converted to Amazon DynamoDB objects and back.